Kent State vs. Bowling Green NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Kent State and its opponents have scored at least 57 points or more only one time this season.
+- Kent State and its opponents have scored at least 55.5 points or more only one time this year.

-- Bowling Green has not yet combined with its opponents to score more than 57 points in a game this season.
+- Bowling Green's games have yet to go over 55.5 points this season.

 Kent State Stats and Trends

-- The Golden Flashes have been favored by 16.5 points or more once this season and covered the spread.

-- Kent State's games this year have yet to go over the total in four opportunities.
+- Kent State's games this year have not hit the over yet in four opportunities.

 - When Kent State piles up over 322.0 yards, the team is 1-2 against the spread and 1-2 overall.